The Eternal Husband: Plot summary

 Sometime later, when Velchaninov has won his trial, the two meet again at a railway station.
 Trusotsky is remarried, but a young army officer is travelling with him and his wife.
 Trusotsky's new wife invites Velchaninov to visit them, but Trusotsky asks him to ignore this invitation.

 Analysis

 The story starts in medias res.
 Details about Velchaninov's adulterous past are revealed gradually.

 The novel is comparable to a tragicomedy.
 The main tragic event is Liza's death.
 The comical element is the character of Trusotsky, who seems to be predestined to repeat the role of the cuckold.

 Critical reception

 The Eternal Husband is one of Dostoevsky's lesser-known novels.
 The subject of a deceived husband is lighter than in his other novels, but some critics say this novel ranks among his best works because of its style and structure.
 Alfred Bem calls it "one of the most complete works by Dostoevsky in regards to its composition and development."
+American novelist Henry Miller considered it to be his favourite work by Dostoevsky.